wawesomeNOGUI/MathMusings/README.md

 ${\displaystyle \arccos{ \frac{\mathbf {a} \cdot \mathbf {b}}{\|\mathbf {a} \|\ \|\mathbf {b}\|} } = \theta}$

 # Courses
 All of calculus is very good algebra practice.
-This means through these courses you get very good at solving for certain variables, transforming complex equations into a simpler equivalent form, and noticing patterns to quickly solve problems e.g. factoring, completing the square.
+This means through these courses you get very good at manipulating equations to solve for certain variables, transforming complex equations into a simpler equivalent form, and noticing patterns to quickly solve equations e.g. factoring, completing the square.
 - **Calculus I:** Thinking about continuous numbers (limits) and demonstrating how to solve limits.
 Properties of curves like slope and area (derivatives and integrals) and tricks to solve for these properties: power rule, chain rule, u substitution.
 Algebra and trigonometry practice.